TIBCOSoftware/cic-cli-core/README.md

 ### BaseCommand

-Extend this class when you want to create any command which does something on the machine locally or when you want to communicate with third party tools.
-(Not TIBCO Cloud)
+Extend this class when you want to create any command which is executed on the machine locally or when you want to communicate with third party tools.

 ```ts
 import { flags } from '@oclif/command';